petarGitNik/sys-admin-docs/docs/security/firewall.md

 # Managing `ufw`

 Basics of installing and enabling `ufw` were covered in the _Initial Server Setup_ chapter.
 They will not be repeated here.
-This chapter will contains sume tips and tricks.
+This chapter will contain some tips and tricks.

 ## Allow connections